 From adventures in the Swiss Alps to dining at the hottest New York restaurants, you don't need to be a millionaire to vacation like one.
 Research, planning and a little ingenuity goes a long way when you want to travel in luxury — without taking out a second mortgage.

 So, start putting together that weekend getaway to Las Vegas or abroad.
-Just don't skip these travel tips on how to book your vacation for less.
+Just don't skip these travel tips on how to travel in luxury for less.

 Find Deals on Private Plane and Yacht Rentals